3/16/20 By DAN ULLOA

 It has already been severely affecting the cannabis industry on the West Coast.

-This is plummeting the world into a recession.
+The effects of Coronavirus are plummeting the world into a recession.

 We can only hope that this will all be over in time for the celebration of 4/20 with as few deaths as possible.